What relativity can tell us about the post-truth era

 Over a century ago, Nietzsche said that ‘the truth’ contained a divine element that he considered to be the foundation of Western thought.
 He called it a “metaphysical faith” on which even the scientific method rested.

-By ‘faith’ what he meant wasn’t divinity or God but an existential belief in how we choose to measure (and judge) the world.
-For every man-made measurement, he reminded us, every so-called fact, is a second-order expression of reality.
-It isn’t reality itself.
+By ‘faith’ what he meant wasn’t divinity or God but an existential belief in how we chose to measure (and judge) the world.
+For Nietzsche, man-made measurements (so-called ‘facts’) were second-order expressions of reality.
+They weren’t reality itself.

 As Michel Foucault once said, the human race is like a boat lost at sea “among the mirages of knowledge, amid the unreason of the world — a craft at the mercy of the sea’s great madness.”

 For ‘out at sea’, in the torrents of existence, people need more than ‘facts’ and science to guide their lives.

 After all, we know much less about the world than we pretend to know.
 We are shaped, from cradle to grave, less by ‘facts’ than by our emotions, beliefs and judgments.

 How else can you explain why every single religion and political ideology in history started off as an intuitive vision in defiance of the facts?